El Cid (film): Development

-In 1958, producer Samuel Bronston first considered filming El Cid prior to his work on King of Kings (1961), but the production proved to be so troublesome that it would be set aside until King of Kings reached completion.
+In 1955, producer Samuel Bronston entered into cooperation with the United States Navy to film the biopic John Paul Jones (1959).
+The country of Spain was recommended to him as a filming location by Jose Maria Areilza, then-Spanish Ambassador to the United States when they were seated together at a dinner party in Washington, D.C.
+Bronston agreed and established his namesake production studio near Las Rozas in Madrid.
+During filming, the production was allowed by the Francoist Spanish government to film sequences inside the Royal Palace of Madrid.
+After John Paul Jones (1959) was completed, Bronston and director John Farrow began developing their next project King of Kings (1961).
+While the project was in development, in 1958, Bronston began considering El Cid as a potential project, but it would be set aside until King of Kings reached completion.
+At the time, Francisco Franco had compared himself to Rodrigo Díaz de Vivar, the Cid, and Bronston readily agreed to assist the Franco government.
+The Spanish Ministry of Information and Tourism had initiated 'Operación Propaganda Exterior' to increase Spanish trade and tourism, to which Bronston attended frequent meetings to discuss issues of common interest.

 In April 1960, Variety announced that Bronston was independently producing three films in Spain, one of which included El Cid.
 It was also reported that Bronston had purchased the rights to Fredric M. Frank's 140-page treatment for the film.
 In July 1960, Anthony Mann had signed on to direct the film.

-However, principal photography was nearly delayed when Cesáreo González's Aspa Films filed an infringement claim against Bronston over the project's title and theme.
+In an interview, Mann called the film "a Spanish Western".
+However, principal photography was nearly delayed when Cesáreo González's Aspa Films filed an infringement claim against Bronston over the project's thematic similarities.
 Previously, in July 1956, it was reported that two biopics of El Cid were in development: an American-Spanish co-production with Anthony Quinn set to star, and a collaboration between RKO, Milton Sperling, and Marvin Gosch.
 By August 1960, Bronston reached a deal to have Aspa Films and Robert Haggiag's Dear Film involved in the production making the project an American-Italian-Spanish co-production.